 - Responsibilities and Duties

 - Regulations for Enforcement of DSA Code of Ethics

 - Powers of the Administrator

 The Direct Selling Association, recognizing that companies engaged in direct selling assume certain responsibilities toward customers arising out of the personal-contact method of distribution of their products and services, hereby sets forth the basic fair and ethical principles and practices to which member companies of the association will continue to adhere in the conduct of their business.

 1. Deceptive or Unlawful Consumer or Recruiting Practices

-No member company of the Association shall engage in any deceptive, unlawful or unethical consumer or recruiting practice.
-Member companies shall ensure that no statements, promises or testimonials are made which are likely to mislead consumers or prospective salespeople.
+a.
+No member company of the Association or independent salesperson for a member company shall engage in any deceptive, false, unethical or unlawful consumer or recruiting practice.
+Member companies shall ensure that no statements, promises or testimonials are made that are likely to mislead consumers or prospective salespeople.